twin-bridges/nornir_course/nornir3_changes.md

     transform_func(host)
 ```

-Where `transform_func` that I use to modify the Nornir host objects.
+Where `transform_func` is a function that modifies the Nornir host objects.
 For example:

 ```python
 def transform_func(host):